swyddfa/esbonio/docs/lsp/howto/configure-the-sphinx-build-cmd.rst

 where the ``${defaultBuildDir}`` variable expands into a subfolder of your user's cache directory, as determined by `platformdirs <https://platformdirs.readthedocs.io/en/latest/>`__.

-Of course, the ``sphinx-build`` command you use with your project may be different from the default, in which case you can set the :esbonio:conf:`esbonio.sphinx.buildCommand` option in your project's ``pyproject.toml`` to override this.
+Of course, the ``sphinx-build`` command you use with your project may be different from the default, in which case you can set the :esbonio:conf:`esbonio.sphinx.buildArguments` option in your project's ``pyproject.toml`` to override this.

 .. code-block:: toml

    [tool.esbonio.sphinx]
-   buildCommand = ["sphinx-build", "-M", "html", "docs", "${defaultBuildDir}", "--nitpicky", "--verbose"]
+   buildArguments = ["sphinx-build", "-M", "html", "docs", "${defaultBuildDir}", "--nitpicky", "--verbose"]

-:esbonio:conf:`esbonio.sphinx.buildCommand` must be the genuine command line for ``sphinx-build``.
+:esbonio:conf:`esbonio.sphinx.buildArguments` must be the genuine command line for ``sphinx-build``.
 Wrapper scripts around ``sphinx-build``, e.g. a Makefile, are not supported.

 .. admonition:: Why use ``${defaultBuildDir}``?